djo0010/SQA-Individual-Assignment/workshops/workshop3-taint/workshop3.md

 ###  Rubric
 - Description of flow of execution for calc.py [20%]
 - Implementation of analysis.py [70%]
-- Explataion of implementation of analysis.py as code comment [10%]
+- Explanataion of implementation of analysis.py as code comment [10%]